asty8926/Bookmark-Divider/README.md

 This is precisely what this project is about.

+If you want to share the website around you, I tried my best to include the relevant meta tags in HTML so the link embeds well on social media like Twitter and Discord, including a title, a title URL, a thumbnail and a brief description of what the project is about.

 ## Features

 - 3 different dividers shapes to choose from (horizontal bar, vertical bar, and circle)